winstencoellins/oop-and-intro-to-data-structure/Week2/README.md

 ## Steps
 Create or download the interface called `FightModule`.
 If you create your own, then copy and paste the code to your editor.
-Read through the comments and try to understand what the comments told you to do.
+Read through the comments and try to understand what the comments tell you to do.
 Do not implement the code yet.
 ```java
 /*
  * This interface should be implemented in every single Child Class